 This is good news for us gardeners, who have always loved a good houseplant.
 It also means our homes are now looking ultra-trendy and stylish, like the pages of a glossy home magazine (well in principle anyway!)

 For those who are a bit late on the bandwagon, this is why you need to fill your home with houseplants now!

 1. Improve the air quality of your home

 A NASA study in the mid 1980’s found that houseplants clean the air in a sealed space, improving air quality for the humans who live there.
 They neutralise the chemicals found in furniture, household products and decorating materials.
 Here are the top 10 plants for removing indoor pollutants according to NASA.

 2. Easy for budding gardeners

 Houseplants allow anyone to have a go at growing, within the comfort and safety of their own home.
 You can be as safe (cactus) or daring (bonsai tree) as you want depending on how much time you have to dedicate to them.
 Read our Caring for Houseplants guide

 3. You don’t need any fancy equipment

 All you need is a small watering can (or jug), some compost and some plant food.
-Pots can be recycled out of old tin cans, an old box or mis-matched glassware and china, the more weird and wonderful the better!
+Pots can be recycled out of old tin cans.
+As well an old box or mis-matched glassware and china.
+Why not try it, more weird and wonderful the better!

 4. Gives you eco-therapy